BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 \subsubsection{Large-Scale Threat Intelligence Scalability}

-The goal is to quantify how \tool's privacy-preserving fingerprint correlation accuracy behaves as the total corpus grows from 10K to 100K entries, and characterize the accuracy gap relative to a non-private dense embedding baseline.
-In this experiment, \tool uses OpenAI's \texttt{text-embedding-3-large} to generate dense embeddings.
+To simulate realistic enterprise conditions, we query attack fingerprints against corpora where benign prompts vastly outnumber malicious ones, measuring Accuracy@k as successful detection when the true variant ranks within the top-k retrieved candidates.
+The goal is to quantify how \tool's privacy-preserving fingerprint correlation accuracy behaves as the total corpus grows, and characterize the accuracy gap relative to a non-private dense embedding baseline.
+In this experiment, \tool uses OpenAI's \texttt{text-embedding-3-large} to generate embeddings.

+We study this setting using hybrid corpora that interleave a (fixed) malicious prompt injection (\texttt{V-Paraphrase}) with large volumes of real user interactions from WildChat~\cite{zhao2024wildchat}, thereby emulating an enterprise log in which only a small fraction of entries are attacks.
 For each target corpus size $C \in \{10\text{K},20\text{K},\dots,100\text{K}\}$, we construct a hybrid dataset by injecting a fixed malicious prompt set into $C - M$ benign WildChat prompts (where $M$ is the number of distinct attack prompts).
 Each malicious prompt is issued as a query; success is recorded if its exact counterpart (or semantically identical variant, depending on $k$) appears within the top-$k$ candidates when ranked by Hamming distance over \tool's fingerprints, or cosine similarity for the dense baseline.
 We fix the local differential privacy parameter at $\alpha = 2$ (different $\alpha$ values are also evaluated in Section~\ref{sec:scalability-privacy-utility}).

 Figure~\ref{fig:hybrid-accuracy-scalability} shows the results of threat intelligence scalability analysis, with the X-axis showing corpus sizes (10K to 100K) and the Y-axis representing retrieval accuracy. \emph{Accuracy@k represents the percentage of queries for which the correct malicious prompt is returned in the first k-results.} Accuracy@1 for the dense baseline declines modestly by only 1.2\% points across a 10$\times$ increase in corpus size (86.5\% $\rightarrow$ 85.3\%). \tool{} shows a similarly shallow decline (81.1\% $\rightarrow$ 79.2\%; 1.9\% points).
 This indicates that neither binary quantization nor randomized response mechanism introduces scale-sensitive degradation.